rootloginson/OLD-SpotifyAPI-ETL-Airflow-AWS/README.md

 - To get random track, only a client_id and client_secret is needed.
 These can be found on Spotify Developer Dashboard.
 These strings will take the place of the ones in *hidden.py*.
 Then, track uri can be obtained by running ```demo_get_track.py``` script.
 (This process is "*API request for search*", as mentioned above.)

 - If the application is to be used as intended, refresh token will be needed.
 And this process has been briefly described above.
 A detailed explanation and process map can be found in class docstrings and method docstrings.
-After getting the refresh token, user that authorized the application needs to create a public playlist and change the 'PLAYLIST_ID' global variable in spotify_app.py with the id of this playlist that is newly created.
+After getting the refresh token, user that authorized the application needs to create a public playlist and change the 'playlist_id' variable inside of the function 'get_playlist_id' in ```spotify_app.py``` with the id of this playlist that is newly created.

 <p>&nbsp;</p>